nvbn/thefuck/README.md

 * `pacman` &ndash; installs app with `pacman` if it is not installed (uses `yaourt` if available);
 * `pacman_not_found` &ndash; fixes package name with `pacman` or `yaourt`.

-Bundled, but not enabled by default:
+The following commands are bundled with *The Fuck*, but are not enabled by
+default:

 * `git_push_force` &ndash; adds `--force-with-lease` to a `git push` (may conflict with `git_push_pull`);
 * `rm_root` &ndash; adds `--no-preserve-root` to `rm -rf /` command.

 ## Creating your own rules

-For adding your own rule you should create `your-rule-name.py` in `~/.config/thefuck/rules`.
-The rule should contain two functions:
+To add your own rule, create a file named `your-rule-name.py` in `~/.config/thefuck/rules`.
+The rule file must contain two functions:

 ```python
 match(command: Command) -> bool
 get_new_command(command: Command) -> str | list[str]
 ```

-Also the rule can contain an optional function
+Additionally, rules can contain optional functions:

 ```python
 side_effect(old_command: Command, fixed_command: str) -> None
 ```
-and optional `enabled_by_default`, `requires_output` and `priority` variables.
+Rules can also contain the optional variables `enabled_by_default`, `requires_output` and `priority`.

 `Command` has three attributes: `script`, `output` and `script_parts`.
-Rule shouldn't change `Command`.
+Your rule should not change `Command`.

-*Rules api changed in 3.0:* For accessing settings in rule you need to import it with `from thefuck.conf import settings`.
+**Rules api changed in 3.0:** To access a rule's settings, import it with `from thefuck.conf import settings`

-`settings` is a special object filled with `~/.config/thefuck/settings.py` and values from env ([see more below](#settings)).
+`settings` is a special object assembled from `~/.config/thefuck/settings.py`, and values from env ([see more below](#settings)).

-Simple example of the rule for running script with `sudo`:
+A simple example rule for running a script with `sudo`:

 ```python
 def match(command):